dfinity/interface-spec/spec/index.md

 #### Canister cycles {#canister-cycles}

 The IC relies on *cycles*, a utility token, to manage its resources.
-A canister pays for the resources it uses from its *cycle balance*.
-The *cycle\_balance* is stored as 128-bit unsigned integers and operations on them are saturating.
-In particular, if *cycles* are added to a canister that would bring its total balance beyond 2<sup>128</sup>-1, then the balance will be capped at 2<sup>128</sup>-1 and any additional cycles will be lost.
+A canister pays for the resources it uses from its *cycle balances*.
+A *cycle\_balance* is stored as 128-bit unsigned integers and operations on them are saturating.
+In particular, if *cycles* are added to a canister that would bring its main cycle balance beyond 2<sup>128</sup>-1, then the balance will be capped at 2<sup>128</sup>-1 and any additional cycles will be lost.

-When the cycle balance of a canister falls to zero, the canister is *deallocated*.
+When both the main and the reserved cycle balances of a canister fall to zero, the canister is *deallocated*.
 This has the same effect as

 -   uninstalling the canister (as described in [IC method](#ic-uninstall_code))

 -   setting all resource reservations to zero

 Afterwards the canister is empty.
-It can be reinstalled after topping up its balance.
+It can be reinstalled after topping up its main balance.

 :::note

-Once the IC frees the resources of a canister, its id, *cycles* balance, *controllers*, canister *version*, and the total number of canister changes are preserved on the IC for a minimum of 10 years.
+Once the IC frees the resources of a canister, its id, *cycle* balances, *controllers*, canister *version*, and the total number of canister changes are preserved on the IC for a minimum of 10 years.
 What happens to the canister after this period is currently unspecified.

 :::